openPMD/openPMD-standard/STANDARD.md

     - Notes:

-        A single regex is technically sufficient since regexes can express multiple options.
-However, using a list improves legibility and can help tooling interpret user intent better (e.g. if the first list entry is `fields/`, then an implementation can choose to use that name by default instead of `particles/`).

-        The shorthand notation (format 3) corresponds with the openPMD 1.0 notation of particles paths.
+        The shorthand notation (format 2) corresponds with the openPMD 1.0 notation of particles paths.

-        No specific dialect of regular expressions is specified, but the `egrep` style is recommended.
-        @TODO: Should we use a recommendation?
-Should we encode the style as an attribute?

 It is *recommended* that each file's *root* group (path `/`) further contains the attributes: